adambreland/cpp-as_components/fcgi/README.markdown

 # Namespace `fcgi`
 This document provides a description of the main classes and functions of `fcgi`.
-Interface information and information on the modules not covered here is present in the appropriate header files.
+Interface information and information on the modules not covered here is in the appropriate header files.

 ## `FcgiServerInterface`
 ### Introduction